polterguy/magic.signals/README.md

 the value can be any object, the name a string, and children is a list of children Nodes.
 In such a way, it provides a more C# friendly graph object, kind of resembling JSON, allowing you to internally within your assemblies, pass in a Node object as your parameters form the point you signal, to the slot where you handle the signal.

+## Magic Signals a DSL

+A lot of the idea behind Magic Signals is that combined with [Magic Node](https://github.com/polterguy/magic.node), and espcially its ability to parse _"Hyperlambda"_, it becomes a very good foundation for a DSL, or a Domain Specific programming Language implementation, allowing you to easily create your own programming languages, and keywords, based upon Hyperlambda syntax trees.